-Medicare offers only limited financial support for elder care, and Medicaid is available only to those with very limited resources.
 The government offers some tax breaks to caregivers, but there is little in the way of financial help for those families paying for nursing home care.
 As a result, financial planning has become even more crucial to the economic well-being of adult children responsible for the care of their elderly parents.

 If your parents are healthy seniors who can look after themselves, they generally are eligible to enter a continuing-care retirement community that allows them to buy or rent an apartment and ensures them lifetime nursing care when it is necessary.
 Another option for healthy seniors is private long-term care insurance, which can help cover nursing home costs or the cost of an in-home aide.

 Living with family.
 Many families opt for moving an aging parent into their own home.
 If you are able to coexist peacefully with your parent, this may be a good idea because the arrangement frees you from worry about the upkeep of a second home.
 For parents with dementia or more serious health issues, adult day care is also an option and a good way to get your parent to socialize with other adults.